peavers-archive/silverstripe-color-swabs/readme.md

     }
 ```

-Then simple include in the template in a class element
+Then simply include in the template in a class element
 ```html
     <nav class="{$MenuBackgroundColor}">[...]</nav>
 ```